rotki/rotki/docs/api.rst

           "message": ""
       }

-   :resjson object result: Always true
+   :resjson object result: true if the manual price was correctly stored in the database, false otherwise.
    :statuscode 200: Operation sent to database.
    :statuscode 400: Provided JSON is in some way malformed.
    :statuscode 500: Internal rotki error